Fannie Mae HomeStyle Renovation Loan

 This is the good part of the deal!
 Fannie Mae will allow almost any type of repair to the home.
 This can include a new roof, updated heating and air conditioning system, better insulation, new floor covering, energy efficient doors and windows, plumbing and electrical repairs, and on and on.

 Even better, the loan allows for luxury items.
-High dollar pieces such as swimming pools, outdoor kitchens and luxurious landscaping can be financed in the loan.
-So long as the improvements are permanently fixed to the property and add value, mostly anything goes.
+High dollar pieces such as swimming pools, outdoor kitchens, and luxurious landscaping can be financed in the loan.
+So long as the improvements are permanently fixed to the property and add value, most anything goes.

 Affording the Home While Renovations are Made